kemuler/kemuler/README.md

 Current features:
 - Multiple backends support (called simulator in here).
   Built-ins:
-  - Enigo (The crate that helped me make this crate and it is cross-platform.)
+  - Enigo,
-  - (WIP, seperated branch) Windows (support for Window's DirectX/DirectInput something something game something something)
+  - Windows (WIP),
-- Combinator
+- Combinators

 Some drawbacks:
 - Combinator currently can only combine for the same simulator;